tiagojsag/playbook/guidelines/benefits.md

 *these prices are valid as long as our plan includes more than 12 people

 We are using [bamboo](https://vizzuality.bamboohr.co.uk/) to view all the benefits available so if you check the "Benefits" tab you should already see what plans you are eligible for.
 Please take a look and make sure it's correct according to your hire date.

+### Portugal

+We've chosen a Health insurance that includes Health Insurance + Dental coverage.
+Our insurance provider is (Médis)[https://www.medis.pt/], they have an extensive network of service providers and include multiple services.
+For details on the insurance please talk with SB.

+The way the insurace works for Vizzuality's employees is:

+- Vizzuality will pay for a part or all of the coverage depending on how long you have been in the company;
+- Employee pays for the rest via a deduction in your payslip;
+- Employee can opt in at any time, and as time passes will be eligible for lower contribution;
+- Employee can add family members (Spouse and children) at a fixed cost per person.

+In the following table you can see the cost for you depending on how many years you have been at Vizzuality:

+- 1st year: 27.75 €/month
+- 2nd year: 18.5 €/month
+- 3rd year: 9.25 €/month
+- \>3 years: Free for employee